Casino Royale (novel): Plot

-The game soon turns into an intense confrontation between Le Chiffre and Bond; Le Chiffre buys the bank, and Bond takes the strategy of constantly calling his bets until one of them have been bankrupted.
-Although initially Bond costs him millions of francs Le Chiffre wins the first round with a series of sudden coups, cleaning Bond out of his funds.
-As Bond contemplates the prospect of reporting his failure to M, Leiter gives him an envelope of money and a note: "Marshall Aid.
+M, the Head of the British Secret Service, assigns James Bond, 007, to play against and bankrupt Le Chiffre, the paymaster for a SMERSH-controlled trade union, in a high-stakes baccarat game at the Royale-les-Eaux casino in northern France.
+As part of Bond's cover as a rich Jamaican playboy, M also assigns as his companion Vesper Lynd, personal assistant to the Head of Section S (Soviet Union).
+The CIA and the French Deuxième Bureau also send agents as observers.
+The game soon turns into an intense confrontation between Le Chiffre and Bond; Le Chiffre wins the first round, cleaning Bond out of his funds.
+As Bond contemplates the prospect of reporting his failure to M, the CIA agent, Felix Leiter, gives him an envelope of money and a note: "Marshall Aid.
 Thirty-two million francs.
 With the compliments of the USA."
-Le Chiffre attempts to retrieve his remaining debts by raising the stakes to that amount, the highest bet raised in the history of the game.
-When Bond unexpectedly calls the bet Le Chiffre's Corsican associate threatens to kill him with a silenced handgun, which Bond disarms while pretending to faint.
-Bond wins the hand, and goes on to clean out Le Chiffre and win eighty million francs of his funds.
-Desperate to recover the money, Le Chiffre kidnaps Lynd and captures Bond after a high-speed car chase.
-Le Chiffre tortures Bond at his villa by beating his genitals with a carpet-beater, threatening to kill both him and Lynd if he does not return the money.
-Before Le Chiffre can "finish" them, the SMERSH assassin enters and shoots him through the head as punishment for losing the money.
-The agent does not kill Bond, saying that he has no orders to do so, but cuts a Cyrillic 'Ш' for шпион (shpión, Russian for spy) into Bond's hand with a penknife so that future SMERSH agents will be able to identify him as such.
+The game continues, despite the attempts of one of Le Chiffre's minders to kill Bond.
+Bond eventually wins, taking from Le Chiffre eighty million francs belonging to SMERSH.

+Desperate to recover the money, Le Chiffre kidnaps Lynd and tortures Bond, threatening to kill them both if he does not get the money back.
+During the torture, a SMERSH assassin enters and kills Le Chiffre as punishment for losing the money.
+The agent does not kill Bond, saying that he has no orders to do so, but cuts a Cyrillic 'Ш' for шпион (shpión, Russian for spy) into Bond's hand so that future SMERSH agents will be able to identify him as such.